inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/212-understanding-inasafe.rst

 Let’s begin by reviewing the inputs and outputs of |project_name| - **hazard**, **exposure**, and **impact**.
-These terms are important for you to remember because the analysis process will always depend on these three things.
+These terms are important for you to remember because the analysis process depends on these three things.

 **Hazards** (also called disasters) are what we call the data layers that describe the extent and magnitude of natural events (such as earthquakes,